paulober/MicroPico/connection-issues.md

 Try the Pico first: disconnect the USB cable so it loses all power and then plug it in again.

 If that fails, try a reboot of your computer.
+(No, really, try it.)

 ## More Detailed Investigation